 Why It Works:

-• Strong visual of the product triggers cravings and boosts purchase urgency.
+- Strong visual of the product triggers cravings and boost purchase urgency.

 How Can You Optimize Exit Intent Popups for Mobile?